Long‑term Safety and Tolerability of Admilparant in Adults with Idiopathic or Progressive Pulmonary Fibrosis

 Who Can Join the Study?

-• You must have already finished taking the study drug and completed the final visit of the previous study (named IM027068 or IM0271015).
+• You must have already finished taking the study medication and completed the final study visit in one of the earlier studies named IM027068 or IM0271015.

-• If you have Idiopathic pulmonary fibrosis (IPF) you need to be at least 40 years old when you sign the consent form; if you have Progressive pulmonary fibrosis (PPF) you need to be at least 21 years old.
+• If you have IPF (Idiopathic Pulmonary Fibrosis), you need to be at least 40 years old; if you have PPF (Progressive Pulmonary Fibrosis), you need to be at least 21 years old when you sign the consent form.

-• Women who could become pregnant must use a very reliable form of birth control (one that does not depend on the user doing something each time) and must have a urine or blood pregnancy test on the first day to show they are not pregnant.
+• Women who could become pregnant must use a very reliable birth‑control method that works without needing the user to do anything each time (for example, an IUD), and must take a urine or blood pregnancy test on the first day of the study to confirm they are not pregnant.

-• Men who have sexual contact with women who could become pregnant must agree to use condoms.
+• Men who have sex with women who could become pregnant must agree to use condoms during sexual activity.

 Who Cannot Join the Study?

-• People who have had a lung surgery to remove part of a lung or who have received a lung transplant (a donor lung) in the past.
+• Having had lung surgery that removed part of a lung (called a lobectomy) or having received a lung transplant in the past.

-• People who have pulmonary arterial hypertension (high blood pressure in the arteries of the lungs) and now need more than one medication to control it.
+• Having pulmonary arterial hypertension (high blood pressure in the arteries of the lungs) that now needs more than one medication to control.

 Where you can join this trial?